bbc/rd-taster-pilot-documentation/docs/pilot-technical-pack.md

 All pilots must be reviewed by one of the BBC's technical team prior to appearing in Taster.
 The important factors to consider are related to scalability and security.

-## Information Security
-Many pilots will require checking by the BBC's Information Security team.
-This involves filling in two forms, one describes how the application works and the steps taken to secure it, the other is a checklist of the top 25 security issues.
-If this is needed the developer will be given access to the BBC's systems to allow them to complete these forms and discuss them with the InfoSec team.